HammerLabML/java-median-relational-glvq/README.md

 where d<sub>i</sub><sup>+</sup> is the distance of the i-th data point to the closest prototype with the same label, d<sub>i</sub><sup>-</sup> is the distance of the i-th data point to the closest prototype with a different label, and &Phi; is a non-linear function, typically a sigmoid.
-Note that this error function measures exactly the classification error if &Phi; is mapped to 0 for inputs smaller than 0 and to 1 for inputs bigger than 0, because the input to &Phi; is bigger than zero if and only if the data point is further away from a any correct prototype than from the closest wrong prototype, i.e. if and only if the data point is misclassified.
+Note that this error function measures exactly the classification error if &Phi; maps any input smaller than 0 to 0 and any input larger than 0 to 1, that is, if the data point is further away from the closest correct prototype compared to the closest wrong prototype, we count this as an error, and otherwise we do not.

 ### Median Generalized Learning Vector Quantization